Zeta E-1 CONCEPT CAR

 final 3 wheeled design

-I found a color pallet that could be understated without fully removing the sense that this was an exciting vehicle to sit behind the wheel of.
+I settled on a palette that was understated without fully removing the sense that this was an exciting vehicle to sit behind the wheel of by balancing color with textures.

-A muted color with hand-buffed steel and carbon-fiber accents felt at home for a car taking design notes from raw, exposed motorcycles and minimal, future-leaning electric cars.
+A muted red with hand-buffed steel and carbon-fiber accents felt at home for a design taking notes from raw, unpainted components and exotic sports cars.

 4 wheeled version